zendesk/racecar/README.md

 This will create a file at `app/consumers/tap_dance_consumer.rb` which you can modify to your liking.
 Add one or more calls to  `subscribes_to` in order to have the consumer subscribe to Kafka topics.

 Now run your consumer with `bundle exec racecar TapDanceConsumer`.

+Note: if you're not using Rails, you'll have to add the file yourself.
+No-one will judge you for copy-pasting it.

 #### Initializing consumers